lordofkillz/DarkFusion/README.md

 Setup adds a Start menu shortcut by default, and you can also select a desktop shortcut so DarkFusion is easy to open next time.

-Setup automatically downloads and installs the application and its private Python runtime. **You do not need to install Python, Conda, Git, or build tools.** Download progress appears in the setup window; interrupted downloads can resume when you run setup again.
+Setup automatically downloads and installs the application, its private Python runtime, and the SAM3/GroundingDINO model bundle into the app's `Sam` folder.

-Requires Windows 10 version 1903 or later, or Windows 11 x64, an internet connection, and approximately **25 GB free during setup**.
-The download is about **6.3 GB**;
+**You do not need to install Python, Conda, Git, or build tools.** Download progress appears in the setup window; interrupted downloads can resume when you run setup again.

-the application/runtime occupy about **11 GB** after setup.
+Requires Windows 10 version 1903 or later, or Windows 11 x64, an internet connection, and approximately **35 GB free during setup**.
+The combined download is about **10.2 GB**; the application, runtime, and included models occupy about **15.2 GB** after setup.
 NVIDIA drivers are needed for GPU features.
-Optional SAM3/GroundingDINO models are downloaded separately.

 ### Prefer to manage Python yourself?